jialinwu17/jialin_wu_website/content/authors/admin/_index.md

 I am a fifth year Ph.D. student at <a href = "https://www.cs.utexas.edu/">UTCS</a> advised by <a href = "https://www.cs.utexas.edu/~mooney/">Raymond J. Mooney.</a>
  Before coming to UT Austin, I received my BEng. degree from <a href = "http://www.au.tsinghua.edu.cn/"> the Department of Automation</a> supervised by <a href = "http://media.au.tsinghua.edu.cn/xiangyangji.htm"> Prof. Xiangyang Ji</a> at <a href = "http://www.tsinghua.edu.cn/publish/then/index.html"> Tsinghua University</a> in 2017.

-My main research interests are interpretability of deep learning and interaction between language and vision.
-More specifically, I work on using textual resources (potentially other modalities of resources) for answering visual questions.
+My research focuses on commonsense reasoning and knowledge-based model in vision-language tasks.
+I also work on explaining the model's decision both visually and textually.
+In particular, we explore using textual resources (potentially other modalities of resources) for answering various types of visual questions, including commonsense questions and knowledge-based questions.
+We explored generating and utilizing captions and explanations for better VQA performance.

 I am also the organizer of  <a href = "https://www.cs.utexas.edu/~ml/xai/">UT XAI</a> reading group.